AmitGabbay/Magit/README.md

 This system demonstrates a very simple git implementation with basic functions like:

-- Load a repository of text files from an XML file (to the system UI and the local disk)
+- Load repository from an XML file (to the system UI and the local disk)
-- Change repository to another one
+- Load repository from disk
 - Show current commit files + metadata (file/folder hash, last modified time, last editor)
 - Show status (open changes from the current commit)
 - Commit